trietmnj/python-devenv-demo/README.md

 # python-devenv-demo

-#### python-devenv-demo is a step-by-step tutorial of setting up a Python development environment inside
+#### python-devenv-demo provides a tutorial to set up a VSCode-based Python development environment inside a Docker container

 If using bind mount, add file sharing folder from Docker Settings > Resources > File Sharing